Getting started with Yeoman

-Each project created with yo will also pull in relevant Grunt tasks which we feel are needed or useful for your workflow.
+Each project created with yo will also pull in relevant Grunt tasks which the community feels is needed or useful for your workflow.

-The webapp generator is considered the simplest possible start for a webapp.
-We also provide some framework generators can be used to scaffold out a project and later views, models, controllers and so on.
+The webapp generator is considered the simplest possible start for a web app.
+We also provide some framework generators which can be used to scaffold out a project and later views, models, controllers and so on.

 npm install -g generator-angular

 After that, create a new directory for your application, then run:

 Many generators allow you to customize your application by using flags from the initial command.
 As an example, with